Advertisement

 Provided by the school and not part of our review

-From September 2024, the school site and buildings are a phone-free space.
+Since September 2024, the school site and buildings have been a phone-free space.
 Any mobile devices must be kept securely and lockers are available.
-Students in Years 7 to 11 cannot have phones with them.
-Where a phone is seen (including in pockets), a detention will be given, the phone confiscated, and collection is from the School Office by a parent during office hours.
+Students in years 7 to 11 cannot have phones with them.
+Where a phone is seen (including in pockets), a detention will be given, the phone confiscated, and collection is from the school office by a parent during office hours.
 Phones are allowed for travel to and from school.

 Our review contains additional results data reported to us by Thomas Mills High School & Sixth Form and is updated annually.
 See the review